Iron Curtain Cycling Tour – Germany to Hungary

 - To reserve a place on a stage of this tour we ask for a deposit of €1000 (or your local currency equivalent).
 We also accept payment in GB£ and AU$.
 The final invoice will include any applicable single supplements and bike hire costs.

 This tour travels through countries known for their hearty food.
 No-one will go hungry here.
 With little or no access to the ocean and long cold winters this area is known for its smoked, cured, pickled and fermented delicacies.
 Which of course includes some of the best beers in the world.

-The Eastern part of Germany with its sandy soils and open forest is known for their buttery smooth potatoes, of which they have many varieties and are often served with local bratwurst.
+The Eastern part of Germany with its sandy soils and open forest is known for its buttery smooth potatoes, of which they have many varieties and which are often served with local bratwurst.

-Vegetarians need not fear as Germany’s favourite dish is, in fact, vegetarian, Spätzle, traditional egg noodles served in a variety of delicious ways.
+Vegetarians need not fear as Germany’s favourite dish is, in fact, vegetarian, Spätzle are traditional egg noodles served in a variety of delicious ways.

-The rolling hills of the southern Czech Republic and northern Austria are known for their sparkling wine while many small vineyards that dot the landscape along some of the rivers we follow produce wonderful rieslings and light pinots.
+The rolling hills of the southern Czech Republic and northern Austria are known for their sparkling wine, while many of the small vineyards that dot the landscape along some of the rivers we follow produce wonderful rieslings and light pinots.

 Iron Curtain Reading